Risk Management

 Material shortages and delays |

-There was greater focus on the supply chain in 2022 compared with previous years, as a result of disruptions to global deliveries and the impact of the Coronavirus pandemic and the war in Ukraine on supplies.
+During the year, global supply disruptions and supply chain impacts have normalized and the effects of the coronavirus pandemic and the war in Ukraine, among other factors, have diminished.
 The Group has well-established tools in place to ensure parallel supplies and evaluates and balances purchasing between local, or global, suppliers, which limits disruption. |